WSU-kduncan/cs2900-eording/project4.md

 or sh code used in any docker conainers with run instructions.
 It can

 be used with plugins or in IDE, making it acsessible to all platforms.

+### Find scanner that can scan images

+Aqua Trivy

+Limits on what can be scanned?

+Trivy cannot scan distroless docker images - it fails with unexpected error

+The types of vulnerabilites that are scanned: software vulnerabilities

+OS packages/language specific packages